NIEM/NIEM-Training/Master NIEM Document/Exercise_Solutions.md

 ## Inherited Properties

-Q.  How could you indicate a vehicle is a commercial vehicle?
+Q:  How could you indicate a vehicle is a commercial vehicle?
 Can you find a second way?

-A. Use a `nc:CommercialVehicle` element to represent it.
+A: Use a `nc:CommercialVehicle` element to represent it.
 Use `nc:VehicleCMVIndicator` and set it to `true`.

-Q.  How could you describe the brand name of a commercial vehicle as text rather than a code?
+Q:  How could you describe the brand name of a commercial vehicle as text rather than a code?

-A. `nc:ItemBrandName`
+A: `nc:ItemBrandName`

-Q.  How could you indicate the primary color of a commercial vehicle?
+Q:  How could you indicate the primary color of a commercial vehicle?
 Can you find a second way?
 A third?
 A fourth?

 - `nc:ItemColorDescriptionText`
 - `nc:ConveyanceColorPrimaryText`